nbrockington/vnn/README.md

 ![Show Structure](220702_random_network.png)

-# Functionality to add
+# Functionality ideas

--- Generalise backpropagation algorithm to work for neural networks with any number of layers
+DONE(220725)-- Generalise backpropagation algorithm to work for neural networks with any number of layers

 DONE(220702)-- Visualise feature filters of individual units in neural